EmekaIgwegbu/tinygen/README.md

 python -m venv env
 ```

-Then activate virtual environment using:
+Then activate the virtual environment using:
 ```bash
 source env/bin/activate
 ```